 - "The site and the region shall be studied to evaluate the present and foreseeable future characteristics that could have an impact on the safety of the nuclear installation.
-This includes potential changes in the severity and/or the frequency of natural external events, as well as changes in the population distribution in the region, the present and future use of land and water, the further development of existing nuclear installations or the construction of other facilities that could affect the safety of the nuclear installations." (para.
-4.15 of SSR-1 [1])

-In relation to the temporal scale of the investigations, SSR-1 [1] states that:

-- "The data necessary to perform an assessment of natural and human induced external hazards and to assess both the impact of the environment on the safety of the nuclear installation and the impact of the nuclear installation on people and the environment shall be collected."
-(Requirement 14 of SSR-1 [1]) - "Information and records, if available, of the occurrence and severity of important prehistoric, historical and recent natural phenomena shall be obtained as appropriate for the hazard to be evaluated and shall be analysed for reliability, accuracy, temporal and spatial relevance, and completeness." (para.
-4.47 of SSR-1 [1])
+This includes potential changes in the severity and/or the frequency of natural external events, as well as changes in the population distribution in the region, the present and future use of land and water, the further development of existing nuclear installations or the construction of other facilities that could affect the safety of the nuclear installation or the feasibility of planning effective emergency response actions" (para.
+4.15 of SSR-1 [1]). - 3.5.
+In relation to the temporal scale of the investigations, SSR-1 [1] states: - "The data necessary to perform an assessment of natural and human induced external hazards and to assess both the impact of the environment on the safety of the nuclear installation and the impact of the nuclear installation on people and the environment shall be collected" (Requirement 14 of SSR-1 [1]). - "Information and records, if available, of the occurrence and severity of important prehistoric, historical and recent natural phenomena shall be obtained as appropriate for the hazard to be evaluated and shall be analysed for reliability, accuracy, temporal and spatial relevance, and completeness" (para.
+4.47 of SSR-1 [1]).

-3.4.
-The size of the geographical area at the regional scale in which the geological, geophysical, geotechnical, and seismological database should be compiled may vary depending on the geological and tectonic setting, and the recommendations provided in para.
+3.6.
+The size of the geographical area at the regional scale for which the geological, geophysical, geotechnical and seismological database should be compiled may differ depending on the geological and tectonic setting, and the recommendations provided in para.
 2.3 should be used for defining the appropriate size of the region to be investigated.

-3.5.
-The geological, geophysical, and geotechnical investigations for evaluating the seismic hazards at the site, should be conducted on four spatial geographical scales - regional, near regional, site vicinity, and site area - leading to progressively more detailed investigations, data, and information when approaching closer to the nuclear installation site.
+3.7.
+The geological, geophysical and geotechnical investigations for evaluating the seismic hazards at the site should be conducted on four spatial geographical scales - regional, near regional, site vicinity and site area - leading to progressively more detailed investigations, data and information.
 The detail and type of these data are determined by the different spatial geographical scales.
 The first three scales of investigation lead primarily to progressively more detailed geological and geophysical data and information.
 The site area investigations are mainly aimed at developing the geophysical and geotechnical database for evaluation of vibratory ground motion and fault displacement.

-3.6.
-Finally, with the completion of the geological, geophysical, and geotechnical investigations at the four spatial scales, all potential seismogenic features that have been identified and characterized should be documented in a systematic way to ensure consistency and completeness so that similar attributes for all seismic sources are compiled in the 'Project Fault Catalogue' (or 'Project Fault Portfolio'), including assessment of uncertainties for the fault parameters.

-3.7.
-The seismological database should include all available information and data on earthquake events that have occurred in the region, defined as recommended in para.
-3.4, and they should cover the pre-historical and historical temporal scales.
-The historical temporal scale should be further subdivided into pre-instrumental and instrumental periods.

 3.8.
+Finally, with the completion of the geological, geophysical and geotechnical investigations at the four spatial scales, all seismogenic features that have been identified and characterized, including assessment of the uncertainties for all fault parameters, should be documented in a systematic way to ensure consistency and completeness, so that similar attributes for all seismic sources can be compiled in the 'project fault catalogue' (also known as the 'project fault portfolio').

+3.9.
+The seismological database should include all available information and data on earthquake events that have occurred in the region and they should cover the prehistorical and historical temporal scales.
+The historical temporal scale should be further subdivided into preinstrumental and instrumental periods.

+3.10.
 In offshore regions and other areas for which seismological data is poor, adequate investigations should be conducted to fully analyse the tectonic characteristics of the region and to compensate for any lack of or deficiency in the seismological data.